openmc-dev/openmc/docs/source/quickinstall.rst

     mamba install openmc

 You are now in a conda environment called `openmc-env` that has OpenMC installed.

-.. note:: If you are already familiar with conda for package management,
-          please note that OpenMC is currently only supported to be installed with `mamba` and not `conda` (ie, `conda install openmc` may not work).

 -------------------------------------------
 Installing on Linux/Mac/Windows with Docker